Perverse sheaves of categories and some applications: Type II degenerations of Calabi--Yau varieties

 To each boundary component of $S$, we have a small loop going around it.
 Therefore, for each boundary component, there is a cycle in $K^\circ$ (see Section \ref{sect:gpsc} for definition) which descends to that loop in $\pi_1(S^\circ, v)$ for some vertex of $K^\circ$.

-\begin{theorem} If $Y$ is a normal crossings variety satisfying (1) and (2) of Definition \ref{def:simptII}, then the perverse sheaf of categories constructed in Theorem \ref{thm:simpII} has trivial monodromy around each boundary component of $S$ if and only if $Y$ satisfies (3), which is to say that it can be smoothed. \end{theorem}

-We first record a standard result.
+\begin{theorem} If $Y$ is a normal crossings variety satisfying (1) and (2) of Definition \ref{def:simptII}, then the perverse sheaf of categories constructed in Theorem \ref{thm:simpII} has trivial monodromy around each boundary component of $S$ if and only if $Y$ satisfies (3), which is to say that it can be deformed to a smooth Calabi--Yau variety by \cite{kn}. \end{theorem} Before proceeding to the proof of this result, we will record a standard result.
 A section of a projective bundle $\mathbb{P}_X(\mathscr{E})$ is determined by a surjective map of vector bundles

 where $\mathscr{L}$ is a line bundle. \begin{proposition} If $\mathscr{E}$ is a rank 2 vector bundle on a smooth projective variety $X$, and if $D$ is a section of $\mathbb{P}_X(\mathscr{E})$ determined by a short exact sequence of vector bundles